 If they can be identified, the Owner of the Site which ripped them off will throw them off claiming they have attacked the site, and 'legitimately' stealing their money.

 As the site grows larger, more people are not paid.
 They complain, suffer the consequence until the site disappears and the Owners count the money.

-Some sites will capture good work.
-The owners plagiarize it and publish it on other sites under the name of a dual.
+Some Owner capture good work.
+They plagiarize it and publish it on their new Ponzi under the name of a dual.
 The plagiarized work is used to fool advertisers.

 A new site begins, with One Hundred excellent posts!
 Yeah, all of them have been, stolen and plagiarized from the first site.
 The Goats resume their luring of warm bodies to the new site.

 "Join NewWord!
 It's a Great Site!
 It pays for articles, it pays for comments!"

 New Lambs enter NewWord.
 They are impressed with the great articles and post their own.
 That work replaces the plagiarized items so that within a month, those articles have been removed.